Resource created by the Harris Museum, Lancashire Infantry Museum and the Museum of Lancashire.

 - Find newspaper quotes about Dick, Kerr’s Ladies FC and examine the language used.
 What does it tell you about the social attitudes of the time?
 Try to compare these quotes with a modern article on Dick, Kerr's Ladies and think about how reporting has changed.

 - Explore the My Learning resource on Female Munitions Workers in WW1 to find out more about the type of work done by the women in Dick, Kerr's Ladies.

 - Take a look at the images within this resource and images of a WW1 munitions factory in Leeds

 - Do you think they show what it was really like for women to work in them?

 - How were images of munitions factories used as propaganda to attract women in to the workforce?

-- Download the KS2-3 activity packs on women munitions workers at the No. 1 Filling Factory in Barnbow, Leeds.
+- Download the KS2-3 worksheets on women munitions workers at the No. 1 Filling Factory in Barnbow, Leeds.